githwxi/ATS-Temptory/docgen/MISC/TBP-intro.md

 gequal$val(a, a): bool
 ```

-This template can be ea

-For instance, we can define as follows a function `list0_equal` to
+We can define as follows a function `list0_equal` to test whether two
-test if two given lists are equal:
+given lists are equal:

 ```ats
 extern